 Lack of evidence

 Many dog owners believe and criticize big brands like Hills science diet and Purina.
-Believing that manufacturers brainwashing vets into thinking that their product is the healthiest option for a dog.
+They think that manufacturers brainwash vets into thinking that their product is the healthiest option for a dog.

 These big brands have internally funded studies and food trials to back up their claims.

-Furthermore, these companies do not have the interest to back up any other food option for a dog.
+Furthermore, these companies do not want to back up any other food option for a dog.